 As a result, you’d have to be able to chart without having a computer.
 That required graph paper and a pencil coupled with newspaper.
 We’ve come along way since then with our fancy trading software and use of AI trading.

 P&F chart basics allowed chartists to chart 50 or more stocks every day in under an hour.
-If you were an investment firm during that time, you’d need a quick and easy method to find stocks in a trend as well as a way to store your charts (try our stock picks service free for 14 days).
+If you were an investment firm during that time, you’d need a quick and easy method to find stocks in a trend as well as a way to store your charts.

 How to Read Point and Figure Chart